MisokralPanovic/qPCR-Analysis-Template/Reports/copy_number_gapdh_normalised_Example.md

 \text{control\_mean\_log} = \frac{\sum_{i \in \text{Control}} \log_2(\Delta \text{Ct}_i)}{n_{\text{Control}}}
 ```

-4. Values are normalised to the control log2 values, to make the rest
+4. Values are standardised to the control log2 values, to make the rest
     of the changes relative to the control values.

 ``` math